exlskills/course-sql-introduction/00_SQL/01_Intro/00_Introduction/index.md

   1.1 What is Data?

-  1.2 What is a Database
+  1.2 What is a Database?

-  1.3 What is SQL
+  1.3 What is SQL?

 ### 2. Relational Databases